 The subject matter of the degree does not play a role in the admissions process.
 The degree should be in an area of interest to the student; however, science courses are very helpful in preparation for our DPT coursework.

 Do you interview candidates for your program and what is the format?

-Yes.
-We interview applicants for our early offer program the first week in November.
-Regular offer interviews are held in mid-December.
-Interviews consist of multiple stations in both a group and individual format where applicants have the opportunity to interact with many of our faculty and clinical partners.
+Yes - interviews are held in late November and mid-December.
+Interviews consist of multiple stations in both a group and individual format during which applicants have the opportunity to interact with many of our faculty and clinical partners.

 If I am re-applying, what do I need to do?

 Students will be required to send in all new materials, transcripts, PTCAS application, fees, etc. Records of past applicants are not kept on file at UT Health Science Center at San Antonio or in PTCAS.

 Where else can I get tips on applying?

 We hold Physical Therapy Open House Workshops typically in late spring through summer leading up to the application cycle deadline.
 Questions will be answered at these workshops and tips on how to apply and strengthen your application will be shared.